tuxpiper/ushahidi-platform-docker/README.md

 Not yet supported, but it may be possible to make it work:

+* Windows
+  * cygwin required with bash and standard unix tools
-* Windows (bash required, Docker Toolbox recommended)
+  * Docker Toolbox recommended

 ## Run it